-After a breast augmentation your new girls will take some time to fully settle.
+After a breast augmentation your new breast implants will take some time to fully settle.
 It's not a medical term, but we call this part of your boobie journey "Drop and Fluff".

 You'll be forgiven for thinking 'drop' and 'fluff' sound like the names of two adorable kitties!
 But in the world of breast implants it's how we describe the ways your breasts settle after surgery. :)

-Up to 6 weeks after breast surgery your new boobs may be a little bit... crazy.
+Up to 6 weeks after your breast augmentation your breasts may be a little bit... crazy.
 Crazy-shaped that is.

 This is all normal.
 Promise!

 So 'drop' (or 'dropping') refers to the movement of high riding breast implants into a more natural position.
 This happens once your tissues (and muscles if your implants are unders) relax and stretch.

 As your post-surgical swelling and tightness subsides, and as your skin, muscles and tissues stretch to accommodate your breast implants you'll start to notice your breasts softening.
 This is the fluff (or 'fluffing') bit.